leggomuhgreggo/nx-expo-storybook-demo/README.md

 # Nx Expo + Storybook React Native

 Works on iOS, and Android (but obscured by status bar).
-Web doesn't work, yet -- not does MDX style Stories.
+Web doesn't work, yet -- nor does MDX style stories.

 Note: Also works with bare-bones RN apps very handily!